Workspace CLI (ws) — Contributor Guide

 |---|---|---|---|

-| Safe | Yes (allow) | No | list, status, clone, pull, resolve, vscode, test, review (listing/status), log, clean, realm list, realm init, hoard list, hoard init, hoard init <template>, hoard init <template> <args>, component list, component init <flavor>, component init <flavor> <name>, actions |
+| Safe | Yes (allow) | No | orient, list, status, clone, pull, vscode, test, lint, review (listing/status), log, clean, realm list, realm init, hoard list, hoard init, hoard init <template>, hoard init <template> <args>, component list, component init <flavor>, component init <flavor> <name>, actions, audit-permissions, preflight |

-| Side-effect | User's choice (ask) | No | push, push --force, pr, issue, commit, review --resolve*, realm <url>, hoard <url> (URL clones touch arbitrary external git URLs) |
+| Side-effect | User's choice (ask) | No | push, push --force, pr, issue, commit, review --resolve*, realm <url>, hoard <url> (URL clones touch arbitrary external git URLs), hook-bypass (ask-tier enforced — even with an allow pattern present, the hook always force-prompts) |

 | Arbitrary execution | Always asks (deny) | Yes | exec |